barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 **Facet state references.** Callers should reference paths that resolve within the facet snapshot published by the capability (for example `/value[0].status`).
 The orchestrator forwards the condition payloads unchanged so downstream services can evaluate them beside facet catalogs and capability provenance.

-**Runtime evaluation + telemetry.** The execution engine evaluates every `goal_condition` entry once terminal nodes succeed and exposes the results as `payload.goal_condition_results` on the final `complete` SSE frame.
-Each result includes the facet name, JSON-pointer path, canonical expression, satisfaction flag, and any runtime error message.
-The same array is stored in `flex_run_outputs.goal_condition_results_json` so replans and operator tools can see which predicates failed without replaying the run.
-Telemetry publishes aggregate counts via the `flex_goal_condition_evaluated` log and the `flex.goal_condition.*` histograms.
+**Runtime evaluation + telemetry.** When the execution engine finishes a run it evaluates each `goal_condition` entry against the resolved facet snapshot and streams the per-condition results in `payload.goal_condition_results` on the final `complete` SSE frame.
+Each entry captures the facet name, the pointer used, the canonical expression, whether it was satisfied, and any runtime evaluation error.
+The same array is persisted to `flex_run_outputs.goal_condition_results_json`, enabling follow-up replans or operator tooling to see which predicates failed without replaying the run.
+Telemetry surfaces aggregate counts (passed/failed/errored) via the `flex_goal_condition_evaluated` log and the `flex.goal_condition.*` histograms.

+**Automatic replans when predicates fail.** If any evaluated entry returns `satisfied === false` or reports an `error`, the execution engine raises a `GoalConditionFailedError`.
+The run coordinator persists the failed predicate structures under the latest plan snapshot, records them in `flex_run_outputs.goal_condition_results_json`, and triggers a standard planner replan before streaming `plan_updated` or `complete`.
+The second-round `plan_requested` / `plan_generated` frames include `payload.replan = { reason: "goal_condition_failed", failedGoalConditions: [...] }`, giving clients and operators full visibility into which facets drove the replan; a dedicated `goal_condition_failed` SSE event fires ahead of the replan so dashboards can surface the issue immediately.
+Automatic retries are capped by `FLEX_GOAL_CONDITION_REPLAN_LIMIT` (default `2`) to prevent infinite loops; exceeding the cap marks the run `failed` with the last `goal_condition_results` array attached to the final `complete` payload.

 ### 5.2 OutputContract
 Client-supplied JSON Schema plus optional post-processing hints (for example field ordering).
 The validator enforces the schema before finalizing a run; the orchestrator may also use it to derive intermediate expectations.